Meet Our Staff

 Meet Our Board of Directors

 Our Board is comprised of committed members of our community who are passionate about protecting our local environment in Gunnison County.

-Sandy has been active in the conservation movement in Colorado for more than 20 years, and has been involved in the creation of several conservation groups, as well as serving on staff as HCCA’s Public Lands Director.
-When not in Crested Butte, Sandy is likely to be in India, climbing a peak or visiting with local nomad peoples.
-He’s currently pursuing a Master’s in Ecopsychology from Naropa University.
-Sandy joined the HCCA board in July, 2013.
+Sandy has been active in the public lands conservation movement in Colorado for more than 25 years, and has been involved in the creation of several conservation groups, as well as serving on staff as HCCA’s Public Lands Director.
+He recently completed a Master’s in Ecopsychology from Naropa University.
+Sandy joined the HCCA board in July 2013.

 Why are you an advocate?
 “I am an advocate for wild nature, the land of the Gunnison Country and her many creatures, the flowing waters, and for the abundance of life that surrounds and supports us.
 I am Advocate for those living entities with no voice, but on whom we depend.
 Ultimately, I am an advocate for those who will come after me, to live in the world we have left to them.”

 Mary is a retired journalist from Washington, DC, and holds master’s degrees in landscape architecture and urban and regional planning from Virginia Tech.
 After an initial visit to Crested Butte in 1990, Mary and her husband, John, returned each year until they made Crested Butte their permanent home in 2014.
 While a staffer at Congressional Quarterly, she covered environmental and energy policy and wrote on a number of topics vital to the West, including energy production, the environmental impacts of abandoned mines and other Superfund sites, as well as urban sprawl on Colorado’s Front Range.
 Mary joined the HCCA board in 2016.